 Cui Jian

-Cui's subsequent albums ''Solution'' (1991) and ''Balls Under the Red Flag'' (1994) received critical acclaim, the latter of which is regarded by some as his ''magnum opus''.
-He explored electronic rock music on the albums ''The Power of the Powerless'' (1998) and ''Show You Colour'' (2005).
-In 2002, he initiated the Live Vocals Movement against lip-synching at live and televised performances.
+His activist role in the 1989 Tiananmen Square protests exacerbated political tensions with Chinese authorities, culminating in restrictions on attendance at his concerts for 13 years.
+Cui's subsequent albums ''Solution'' (1991) and ''Balls Under the Red Flag'' (1994) received critical acclaim, the latter of which is considered by some as his ''magnum opus''.
+His later albums saw further experimentation, including the techno influenced ''The Power of the Powerless'' (1998) and experimental electronic album ''Show You Colour'' (2005).
 Following his participation in producing several films, including the musical film ''Blue Sky Bones'' (2013), his album ''Frozen Light'' (2015) was regarded as his musical comeback.
 In 2022, the album ''A Flying Dog'' (2021) earned him the Golden Melody Award for Best Male Mandarin Singer, the top music award in the Chinese-speaking world.